dotherightthing/wpdtrt-exif/readme.txt

 == Changelog ==

+= 0.1.10 =
+* Update wpdtrt-plugin-boilerplate to 1.4.38
+* Sync with generator-wpdtrt-plugin-boilerplate 0.7.25

 = 0.1.9 =
 * Update wpdtrt-plugin-boilerplate to 1.4.25
 * Sync with generator-wpdtrt-plugin-boilerplate 0.7.20

 = 0.1.8 =
 * Update wpdtrt-plugin-boilerplate to 1.4.24